-FYI only.
-The actual cost of the tap is $387.00.

-Tubing 10.00

-Saddle 75.00

-Curb Stop 57.00

-Meter Box 20.00

-3 oper x 3 Hrs 225.00

-387.00

 Larger than 2” meters will be handled on a case-by-case basis.

-Developers have the following options for establishing new service.

-Pay ½ of the total fee and pay remaining ½ of total fee when buyer obtains membership.
-Pay ½ of the total fee and customer obtaining membership pay remaining ½ of total fee.
 Developer pays full total fee for new service.

 Customers obtaining membership can choose to finance all but the membership fee for 1 year at 10% interest.

 11. Infrastructure Reimbursement Fee – An approved Applicant may have to pay on a prorated basis an infrastructure reimbursement fee to the Corporation for the purpose of reimbursing a member or other party that made the initial capital outlay to extend service to that area.